 “Static Application security testing, or SAST security testing is a methodology testing that examines source code to identify vulnerabilities that make the applications of your organization vulnerable to attack.
 SAST testing, also known as white-box testing, scans an application before code compilation takes place.
 It helps developers build efficient code without slowing them down.
 Although there are misconceptions about executing SAST, this article talks about certain myths and reality checks that help cybersecurity experts to address security and quality defects in code as it gets developed”.

-SAST is one of the matured security testing methods.
-In the SAST, the source code is examined from the inside out while components are in a static position.
+SAST testing tool: The matured method for in-house code scanning and identifying vulnerabilities.
+In the SAST testing, the source code is examined from the inside out while components are in a static position.
 It performs scanning in-house code and design to identify flaws that are reflective of weaknesses, and that could invite security vulnerabilities.

-On the contrary, SAST has limitations also.
+On the contrary, Static Scan has limitations also.
 It performs very well at identifying problems within the code, but not vulnerabilities in the outer side code in areas such as APIs, for which a different test can be applied.

 In between its advantages and disadvantages, some misconceptions have taken birth.
-In this article, we will dispel the top 4 such misconceptions about SAST:
+In this article, we will dispel the top 4 such myths about SAST:

 Myth 1: Unable To Recognize the Vulnerabilities in Dynamic Environments